CiscoDevNet/terraform-provider-aci/docs/resources/netflow_exporter_policy.md

 }

 ```
-The configuration snippet below shows all possible attributes of the Netflow Exporter Policy.
+The configuration snippet below shows all possible attributes of the NetFlow Exporter Policy.

 !> This example might not be valid configuration and is only used to show all possible attributes.